ppp-kohe/autogui/README.md

 A property of
 [`java.awt.Image`](https://docs.oracle.com/en/java/javase/11/docs/api/java.desktop/java/awt/Image.html)
- or it's sub-type will be bound to a pane for image previewing.
+ or its sub-type will be bound to a pane for image previewing.

 ```java
   import java.awt.*;